orbiting/matomo/matomo/misc/log-analytics/README.md

 The script will import all standard web server log files, and some files with non-standard formats.
 The following log formats are supported:
  * all default log formats for: Nginx, Apache, IIS, Tomcat, Haproxy
- * all log formats commonly used such as: NCSA Common log format, Extended log format, W3C Extended log files, Nginx JSON, OVH
+ * all log formats commonly used such as: NCSA Common log format, Extended log format, W3C Extended log files, Nginx JSON, OVH, Gandi virtualhost servers
  * log files of some popular Cloud services: Amazon AWS CloudFront logs, AWS S3 logs, AWS ELB logs.
  * streaming media server log files such as: Icecast
  * log files with and without the virtual host will be imported